Watering your garden the right amount

 - 1: Water natives just once a week

 Dry season is the perfect time to check your system for leaks and inspect your dripper system for blocked or blown drippers.
-It’s also a good time to do your garden maintenance - so mulch garden beds, prune plants that need it, re-pot plants and fertilise.
+It’s also a good time to do your garden maintenance - mulch garden beds, prune plants that need it, re-pot plants and fertilise.